B2. Operations

 • Ask students to find the sum of the two dice.

-• Ask them to find on the game board the column corresponding to the sum of the two numbers and then colour a square in that column.
+• Ask them to find on the game board the column that is labelled with the correct sum and then colour a square in that column.

 • Repeat these steps a few times.